mtumilowicz/git-notes/README.md

         branches), you can instead use git stash apply .
       * git stash clear
 * git tag
+    * Git has the ability to tag specific points in a repository’s history as being important.
+      * people use this functionality to mark release points (v1.0, v2.0 and so on)
+      * Git supports two types of tags: lightweight and annotated.
+        * A lightweight tag is very much like a branch that doesn’t change — it’s just a pointer to a specific commit.
+        * Annotated tags, however, are stored as full objects in the Git database.
+          * They’re checksummed;
+            contain the tagger name, email, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG)
+          * It’s generally recommended that you create annotated tags so you can have all this information; but if you want a temporary tag or for some reason don’t want to keep the other information, lightweight tags are available too.
+      * By default, the git push command doesn’t transfer tags to remote servers.
+        * You will have to explicitly
+          push tags to a shared server after you have created them.
+        * git push origin <tagname>
+        * If you have a lot of tags that you want to push up at once, you can also use the --tags option
+      * If you want to view the versions of files a tag is pointing to, you can do a git checkout of that tag
+        * git checkout v2.0.0
     * A tag is another ref (or pointer) for a single commit.
       * Tags differ from branches in that they’re (usually) permanent
       * Rather than pointing